KittyCatOfMagic27/Alio/README.md

 Written for Debian Linux.

 ## Setup ##
 Compiling and using alio for now, this will be changed ALOT in the future.
+**NOTE IM UPDATING THE CODE BUT NOT THE README.md FOR NOW**
+**TAKE ALL DOCUMENTATION WITH A GAINT GRAIN OF SALT**

 ```
 usr@penguin:~/ALIO$ g++ alio.cpp -o alio